-Once upon a time, two accountants took their persnickety (yet adorable) dog, “Ty” for his morning walk around Philadelphia.
+Once upon a time, two accountants took their persnickety (yet adorable) dog, “Ty” for his morning walk around their neighborhood in Philadelphia.

 Upon their return home, a man ran up to warn the couple to watch out for the BIG, BLACK dog he’d just seen near their house.

 After a fruitless search for the dog’s owner, the couple decided to make the dog part of their family and named him “Buster.”
 It wasn’t long before the couple was preparing to take Ty and Buster on a family vacation.

 But the couple hadn’t realized how difficult it was to find fun places Ty and Buster could enjoy with them.
 They spent hours in front of the computer and on the phone just tracking down dog friendly hotels … where could they going to play or eat?